-I’ll understand your raising a sceptical eyebrow at my assertion that George’s is a powerful and cogent voice which, on one of the two most existentially threatening issues humanity faces, needs to be widely heard.
+I’ll understand your raising a sceptical eyebrow at my assertion that George’s is a powerful and cogent voice which, on one of the two greatest threats humanity faces, needs to be heard.
 Why wouldn’t you be sceptical, given all I’ve said of its owner’s views on Syria?
-But if you look back at my most scathing posts on the man – this for instance – you’ll see a tendency to sneak in something, somewhere and somehow a little more complimentary.
+But if you look back at my most scathing posts on the man – this for instance – you’ll see a tendency to sneak in a compliment where I can.

 His piece in today’s Guardian – While economic growth continues we’ll never kick our fossil fuels habit – is a case in point.
 It’s lucidly biting, closely argued and at several points packs an eminently quotable punch.
-Since its subject matter is neither Syria nor Russia it isn’t saying things I regard as deeply and irresponsibly wrong, nor is it dismissive of people – former UN weapons inspectors, Syrian clerics, Russia experts and former UK ambassadors – who’ve damn well earned the right to a hearing.
-No, there’s none of that.
-Insofar as we can compartmentalise any public figure’s opinions, this piece showcases Cogent, Caring and Well Informed George, as opposed to De Facto Path Smoother and Unwitting Aide for War Hawks George.
+Since its subject matter is not Syria or Russia, it isn’t saying things I deem irresponsibly wrong, nor is it dismissive of people – former weapons inspectors, Syrian clerics, Russia experts and former UK ambassadors – who’ve damn well earned the right to a hearing.
+Insofar as we can compartmentalise his opinions, this piece showcases Cogent, Caring and Well Informed George, as opposed to De Facto Path Smoother and Unwitting Aide for War Hawks George.

 Its title says it all.
 Economic growth is antithetical to any reversal or even slowing down of the criminally insane course our rulers are bent on.
 (OK, I added the rulers bit myself as antidote to popular, media encouraged notions that as citizens of planet earth we have what lawyers call ‘joint and several responsibility’ for said criminal insanity.
 In propagating lifestylist, better-light-a-single-candle-than-curse-the-darkness complacency, such notions do more harm than good when the hour is so very late.)

-Let’s give an example or two.
-What’s the single most effective step we could take to drastically curb carbon emissions?
-Free public transport, of course.
-Everywhere, without exception.
+An example or two.
+What’s the single most effective step we could take to curb CO2 emissions?
+Free public transport: everywhere, without exception.
 When?
 Tomorrow would be good, served with steely commitment to transformational improvement to bus and rail infrastructure.

 Never mind for now the question of who will pay.
-Its specious common sense appeal is flawed in ideologically driven ways but here, since I haven’t space to set out the law of value, I’ll focus on the real question.
-George sees it, I think, but dimly.
-Take – I’m talking to fellow Brits here – our own small island.
+Its specious common sense appeal is flawed in ideologically driven ways but here, since I haven’t space to show their ultimate circularity, I’ll focus on a question George sees, I think – but dimly.
+Take our own small island.
 A key indicator of How Well The Economy Is Doing is given by the much perused August car sale figures.
-In the scenario I just set out, how do you suppose they’d be affected?
-Right, that’s the entire point!
-But would that tiny minority which most profits sit back and allow such a move, when that minority controls, in ways I again haven’t space to spell out, the levers through which democracy is stage managed to manufacture consensus?
+Given a first rate public transport network, how do you suppose they’d be affected?
+Right, that’s the bloody point!
+But would the billlionaires sit back and allow such a move, when they control, in ways I again haven’t space to spell out, the levers through which democracy is stage managed to manufacture consensus?

-Or take ‘our addiction’ to meat and dairy.
+Or take ‘Our Addiction’ to meat and dairy.
 Let’s set aside for now their Auschwitzian manner of production.
-(No, I’m not a vegetarian but see a massive problem in an arrogant and stupid – but profitable – belief, barely conscious, that our fate can be separated from that of other species.)
-Beef and dairy are up there with internal combustion when it comes to the greenhouse effect but it’s not about ‘our addiction’.
-As many know, shifting from meat and dairy isn’t so tough and comes with serious side benefits.
+(No, I’m not a vegetarian but see a massive problem in an arrogant and stupid but profitable belief, barely conscious, that our fate can be separated from that of other species.)
+Beef and dairy are up there with internal combustion on greenhouse emissions but this is not about ‘our addiction’.
+As many know, shifting from meat and dairy isn’t tough and comes with serious side benefits.
 But again, what are the implications for profits?

 One last example, perhaps the most useful.
-Visit IKEA (or your retail therapy centre of choice) on Saturday; then, on Sunday, the now privatised municipal tip.
-There, in skips of splendid and soon to be crushed discardment, you see in a nutshell advanced capitalism’s – which is to say consumer capitalism’s – irreducible dependence on growth.
+Visit IKEA (or your retail therapy centre of choice) on Saturday; then, on Sunday, your privatised municipal tip.
+There, in those hungry skips, we see in a nutshell how advanced capitalism – which is to say Western consumer capitalism – is irreducibly dependent on growth.
 Out with the old, in with the new.

 Because you deserve it.

-Which brings me to the “insofar as we can compartmentalise ” caveat I sneaked into the closing sentence of paragraph two.
+Which brings me to the “insofar as we can compartmentalise ” caveat I sneaked into paragraph two.
 And to the caveat in my opening sentence: “one of the two most existentially threatening issues humanity faces …”

 Bear with me while I draw the threads together.

 (An imperialism not to be confused with its colonialist precursor.
-Indeed, modern imperialism is far worse, liberated as it is from even those minimal responsibilities direct rule imposed.)
+Indeed, modern imperialism is far worse, liberated as it is from even those minimal responsibilities direct rule incurred.)

 Now back to the other existential threat, the one we began with.
 Monbiot’s piece skewers with customary precision the insane growth so vital to capitalism, before closing with a rousing call: